Links

-Assert V1 (Deprecated)
+Assert V1 (deprecated)

 Assert V1 allows you to create the interruption of your pipeline execution when a defined condition isn't met.
 This condition will be evaluated according to the items of the pipeline message, through an Expression Language.

-• Error Message: defines the error message returned by the pipeline when the given condition isn't true.
+Defines the error message returned by the pipeline when the given condition isn't true.

-• HTTP Status Code: return HTTP status of the component.
+Returns the HTTP status of the component.

 Messages flow